The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Conclusions

 The shape of the swimmers and rotational diffusion experienced by the swimmers is shown to significantly affect the orientation distributions.
-From a Eulerian perspective, there are no-prefered cell orientations for spherical cells, while more elongated swimmers exhibit a clear preference for orientation up and downstream.
-This preference has smallest orientational spread for $\beta=0.99$, for which the distributions are most peaked near $\theta={0,\pi}$, with 40\% of cells interacting with the walls with incidence angles $\theta\in[\pi-0.25,\pi+0.5]$.
-From a Langrangian perspective, this is a result of Jeffery orbits realigning elongated swimmers {with non-uniform angular velocity} with the flow direction.
+From a Eulerian perspective, there are no-preferred cell orientations for spherical cells, while more elongated swimmers exhibit a clear preference for orientation up and downstream.
+This preference has smallest orientational spread for $\beta=0.99$, for which the distributions are most peaked at angles just above $\theta=\{0,\pi\}$ (i.e. pointing downstream and out of the wall and pointing up stream and into the wall), with approximately 40\% of cells being shown to interact with the walls with incidence angles $\theta\in[\pi-0.25,\pi+0.5]$.
+From a Lagrangian perspective, this is due to elongated swimmers spending over 60\% of their orbits aligned with the flow ($|\theta-\pi|<0.1$ and $|\theta-2\pi|<0.1$).
 On decreasing the rotational P\'eclet number, $Pe$, the spread of maximum wall incidence shifts from $\theta_{peak}=\pi$ to $\theta_{peak}=3\pi/2$ as diffusion dominates deterministic dynamics.
-For the case of an absorbing boundary condition, when decreasing the rotational diffusion, the wall-incidence distributions tend towards the distributions as captured by the novel accumulation index for shape-dependent limited runtimes.
+For the case of an absorbing boundary condition, when decreasing the rotational diffusion, the wall-incidence distributions tend towards the distributions as captured by the novel accumulation index based on deterministic trajectories for runtimes corresponding to shape-dependent orbits, highlighting the importance of bulk flow swimmer trajectories on wall-interaction distributions.

 The deterministic dynamics of individual trajectory dynamics in the phase plane $\theta$--$y$ capture {the} shift in peak orientation distribution from $\theta_{peak}=3\pi/2$ to $\theta_{peak}=\pi$ for spherical to highly elongated swimmers via the accumulation index.
-The perpendicular approach of spherical swimmers towards surfaces and the parallel approach of elongated swimmers towards walls, have been observed for both Chlamydomonas and bacteria, respectively, in experiments and numerical studies which include hydrodynamic interactions.
-Our results suggest that the orientational preferences are enhanced by the fundamental bulk behaviours of different shaped swimmers.
+The perpendicular approach of spherical swimmers towards surfaces and the parallel approach of elongated swimmers towards walls, have been observed for both Chlamydomonas \citep{buchner2021hopping} and bacteria \citep{berke2008hydrodynamic}, respectively, in experiments and numerical studies which include hydrodynamic interactions.
+Our results suggest that the orientational preferences are influenced by the fundamental bulk behaviours of different shaped swimmers.

 We find that in the absence of diffusion, elongated particles take over seven times as long before interacting with the wall compared to a spherical swimmer.
 It is possible that elongated swimmers, therefore, must maximise each opportunity they have near the wall.
 Once near a wall, elongation leads to increased resistance to random Brownian rotation allowing swimmers to remain oriented parallel to flows for longer periods which improves their chemotactic sampling accuracy.
 Additionally, longer periods of {alignment} with walls allow for longer periods of mechanosensing, which increases the chances of surface attachment being initiated.